toitlang/envelopes/partitions/esp32/README.md

 to 0x1C0000 (1835008) bytes.
 This table is typically used for use-cases where programs are bundled with the firmware (like with [Artemis](https://github.com/toitware/artemis)).

+## OTA-1D0000

+A partition table that sets the size of the OTA partitions to 0x1D0000 (1900544) bytes.
+This table reserves even more space for the OTA partitions.